 Nest Secure Review

-- Google Home automation
+- Google Home automation features

 Nest’s first claim to fame was its smart thermostat, which helped many homeowners start exploring the possibilities of home automation.
 Since this early success, Nest has expanded into other products, including smart home security systems.